leth02/VL_Chat_App/README.md

 2) Delete the binary database file, then you can use ```git add .``` safely because the database file is no longer present (you can use ```git status``` to check before doing ```git add .```)

-3) Temporary solution: For line 34, use "sqlite3 VL_MESSAGES.sqlite3" instead of "sqlite3 VL_MESSAGES".
+3) Temporary solution: For line 34, use "sqlite3 message_app_db.sqlite3" instead of "sqlite3 message_app_db".
 This will guarantee gitignore recognize the database.

 ## Testing